deba10106/Optimizing-High-Rank-Matrix-Operations-Using-Quantum-Inspired-Algorithms-A-Comparative-Analysis/README.md

 3. Recommendation matrices (sparse user-item interactions)

 ![Error Comparison](error_comparison.png)
-*Figure 1: Error comparison between basic FKV and quantum-inspired FKV across different matrix types and ranks*
+*Figure 1: Error comparison between Standard Q-FKV and Enhanced Q-FKV across different matrix types and ranks*

-The quantum-inspired algorithm consistently achieves lower error rates across all matrix types, with particularly impressive results for random and portfolio matrices where it achieves near-machine precision accuracy.
+The Enhanced Quantum-inspired algorithm consistently achieves lower error rates across all matrix types, with particularly impressive results for random and portfolio matrices where it achieves near-machine precision accuracy.

 ### 5.2 Time-Error Trade-off

 ![Time vs Error Trade-off](time_error_tradeoff.png) *Figure 2: Time-Error trade-off analysis showing the relationship between computation time and accuracy*

-While the quantum-inspired algorithm generally takes longer to compute, the significant improvement in accuracy often justifies the additional computational cost.
+While the Enhanced Quantum-inspired algorithm generally takes longer to compute, the significant improvement in accuracy often justifies the additional computational cost.
 The trade-off is particularly favorable for applications requiring high precision, such as financial portfolio optimization.

 ### 5.3 Scalability Analysis

 ![Scalability Analysis](scalability_analysis.png)
-*Figure 3: Scaling behavior of the quantum-inspired algorithm across different matrix types*
+*Figure 3: Scaling behavior of the Enhanced Quantum-inspired algorithm across different matrix types*

-The quantum-inspired algorithm shows approximately linear scaling with matrix rank, making it practical for real-world applications.
+The Enhanced Quantum-inspired algorithm shows approximately linear scaling with matrix rank, making it practical for real-world applications.
 The scaling behavior is consistent across different matrix types, with slightly better performance on sparse matrices (recommendation data) compared to dense matrices (random and portfolio data).

 ## 6. Conclusions

-Our results demonstrate that quantum-inspired optimizations can significantly improve the accuracy and stability of matrix operations, particularly for high-rank and structured matrices.
+Our results demonstrate that Enhanced Quantum-inspired optimizations can significantly improve the accuracy and stability of matrix operations, particularly for high-rank and structured matrices.
 The trade-off between computational overhead and accuracy improvement suggests these methods are particularly valuable for applications where precision is critical.

 Key findings:
 1. Dramatic improvement in accuracy across all test scenarios